Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-09-15-Constrained-Maximization-and-Lagrange-Multipliers.md

 A fact we can use to solve for this point of interest is that tangent curves will have gradients which are proportional to eachother.
 Or:

+With the addition of the constraint equation itself $$ y + \frac{1}{4}x = 1 $$ we then have 3 variables and 3 equations which we can solve.
+In this case we could just substitute our way to the solution, but with higher dimensional functions with increasing numbers of variables it helps to make use of [gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) strategies.
+And of course, any software employing these methods can make use of LAPACK or Numpy's linalg module (*also lapack*) to solve the system:

 <div style="font-size: 130%;">
 	$$
 	\begin{bmatrix}2.0 & 0.0 & -0.5 \\ 0.0 & 2.0 & -1.0 \\ 0.5 & 1.0 & 0.0 \end{bmatrix} \times